Wondering how to get on the first page of Google for free? Today I’m sharing my strategy using keyword research and social media tactics.

 This strategy isn’t specific for travel bloggers and works for many blog posts.
 Of course, it’s always important that you have high quality content – that is what Google looks for first.

 Whether you have a new blog or an established website, this strategy can help you figure out how to rank on the first page of Google.
 My goal in this post is to show you how to increase organic traffic to specific blog posts and provide all the right signals to get on the first page of Google for free.

 Short-Term Traffic & What Doesn’t Work

 Most bloggers are in a myriad of Facebook Groups that help promote website articles, such as my group, The Aspiring Travel Writer Evergreen Threads.
 These groups are great to get some initial traffic from social media, but don’t tend to work for long-term organic traffic.
-What tends to happen after the initial round of social media threads is the traffic dies.
+After the initial round of social media shares, traffic tends to die off.

 If your website has been around a little longer, you may have an email mailing list that you share your posts and you also might see a wave of traffic from this as an initial spike.

-Google needs to understand your content because it’s job is to deliver the best results for each query or search (and this is most important on the first few pages of results).
+Google needs to understand your content because their job is to deliver the best results for each query or search.

 There is a very simple way to check a blog’s authority.
-Unfortunately, it is not 100 percent exact, so don’t put your life on it, but it gives you a general ballpark idea and it’s a free resource.
+Unfortunately, it is not 100 percent exact, so don’t bet your life on it.
+But it gives you a general ballpark idea and it’s a free resource.

-For this article I am hoping to rank for the long tail keywords: Get Your Travel Blog On The First Page Of Google for Free and How to Get Your Travel Blog On The First Page Of Google.
+For this article I am hoping to rank for the long tail keywords: Get Your Travel Blog On The First Page Of Google and How to Get On The First Page Of Google for Free.